The heat kernel on curvilinear polygonal domains in surfaces: Introduction

 \subsection{Acknowledgments}

-The authors are deeply grateful to Daniel Grieser for his insightful comments on an early draft of this manuscript, and would also like to thank Rafe Mazzeo and Richard Melrose for helpful conversations.
-The first author was partially supported by the Ministry of Education Science of the Republic of Kazakhstan under grant AP05132071.
+The authors are deeply grateful to Daniel Grieser for his insightful comments on an early draft of this manuscript, and would also like to thank F\'elix Houde, Rafe Mazzeo, Richard Melrose, and Iosif Polterovich for helpful conversations.
+Thanks also to the anonymous referee for a careful reading of the paper, which led to significant improvements.
+The first author was supported by the Ministry of Education and Science of the Republic of Kazakhstan under grant AP08856479.
+The first author also was supported by the Government of Kazakhstan and the World Bank under grant APP-PHD-A-18/013P financed by the project "Fostering productive innovation."
 The second author is supported by the Swedish Research Council Grant, 2018-03873 (GAAME).
 The third author was partially supported by a grant from the College of Science and Health at DePaul University.